 At the end of their statement, the judges requested the Commonwealth Secretariat to provide the resources necessary to service the Commonwealth Judicial Human Rights Association established at the Abuja Meeting in Nigeria in 1991.
-Dissemination of knowledge about basic human rights throughout the Commonwealth was said to be an and the second states in which urgent necessity and appropriate to the high ideals of the Commonwealth.
+Dissemination of knowledge about basic human rights throughout the Commonwealth was said to be an urgent necessity and appropriate to the high ideals of the Commonwealth.